arista/reknow/README.md

 Reknow organizes and maintains an application's internal state, separating that state from the application's presentation layer.
 In a React application, Reknow occupies the same space as libraries like Redux or Recoil.

 Reknow borrows several concepts from relational modeling systems.
 Developers who have used relational databases or object/relational mapping libraries should find many of the concepts familiar.
 For example, a basic rule in Reknow is that model objects must not reference each other directly, but instead reference each other by id (or other property value).
-Reknow uses indexes and special properties to expose those relationships in ways that feel natural to developers.
+Reknow uses indexes and generated properties to expose those relationships in ways that feel natural to developers.

 That "natural feel" is a guiding principle of Reknow.
 It is a goal of Reknow to allow applications to model and maintain state naturally, without introducing separate patterns for updating or selecting data.
 Applications can freely add and remove model instances, and even change instance property values directly.
 Reknow will automatically detect these changes and take care of the downstream effects, such as notifying the appropriate React components.
 Applications can also compute and assemble selected values from the model using straightforward functions or getter methods.
 Reknow will automatically cache the results, while tracking what model objects and properties were referenced in those calculations, allowing Reknow to invalidate the cached values when those dependencies change.